jadecobra/python_tdd_exercises/TRUTH_TABLE_01.md

 ## Nullary Operations

-These operations take in no inputs and always return the same value.
+Nullary operations do not take in inputs and always return the same value.
 They are singleton [functions](./07_FUNCTIONS.md)

 ### <span style="color:red">**RED**</span>: make it fail

-create a file named `test_truth_table.py` in the `tests` folder and add the following
+create a file named `test_truth_table.py` in the `tests` folder and add the text below

 ```python
 import unittest